Tech Topics — Field Planning

 When selecting seed for next spring, farmers need to take into consideration which herbicide trait technologies they want to use and where they want to place those technologies.
 Knowing the surroundings can help them make better use of these technologies.

 Using field planning to understand where compatible and susceptible crops are helps you make successful herbicide applications when growing crops with an Enlist® trait.
-Learn more from Enlist field specialists.
+Learn more from Enlist experts.